nccgroup/scrying/README.md

 * ✔️ Full support for IPv6 and IPv4 literals as well as hostnames
 * ✔️ Read targets from a file and decide whether they're RDP or HTTP or use hints
 * ✔️ Parse targets smartly from Nmap and Nessus output
-* ✔️ HTTP - uses platform web renderer
+* ✔️ HTTP - uses platform web renderer, optionally provide paths to try on each server
 * ✔️ Produces an HTML report to allow easy browsing of the results
-* ✔️ VNC
+* ✔️ VNC - supports sending auth
 * ✔️ RDP - mostly working, does not support "plain RDP" mode, see [#15](https://github.com/nccgroup/scrying/issues/15)
 * Proxy support - SOCKS works for RDP.
-Web may or may not work depending on platform, but consider it broken for the time being [#11](https://github.com/nccgroup/scrying/issues/11)
+Web is currently broken pending [inclusion of the set_proxy command in webkit2gtk](https://github.com/gtk-rs/webkit2gtk-rs/issues/81) [#11](https://github.com/nccgroup/scrying/issues/11)
 * Video streams - tracking issue [#5](https://github.com/nccgroup/scrying/issues/5)
 * option for timestamps in filenames
 * Read targets from a msf services -o csv output